 You are eligible to apply as a transfer applicant if: you will have completed the equivalent of at least one year of full-time college study but have not accumulated more than two years’ of transferable credits; and you wish to pursue your studies on a full-time basis.
 On-campus housing for transfer students is available.

 If your college experience was delayed or interrupted at any point for five or more years, then you may apply to the Eli Whitney Students Program (EWSP).
-Keep in mind that freshman and transfer students must attend full time, but Eli Whitney students have the flexibility to attend on a part- or full-time basis.
+Keep in mind that first-year and transfer students must attend full time, but Eli Whitney students have the flexibility to attend on a part- or full-time basis.
 Undergraduate on-campus housing is not available to Eli Whitney students.
 Unlike all other undergraduates, tuition costs for Eli Whitney students vary depending on the number of credits taken in any given semester.
 The maximum amount of Yale Scholarship per semester for Eli Whitney students is capped at the cost of tuition.